Premature Birth

 How is prematurity treated?

-Preterm infants often need specialized medical care in a neonatal intensive care unit (NICU).
-This is a specific part of the hospital for babies in critical condition.
-Neonatologists are healthcare providers who specialize in newborn care.
+Preterm infants often need specialized medical care in a NICU.
+This is a specific part of the hospital for babies that need extra care and medical attention.
 Some babies stay in the NICU for weeks or months.

 Preterm infants often need help with: